Paper Towns (novel): Characters

 Lacey is the best and closest friend of Margo.
 They were friends since kindergarten.
 She starts dating Ben after breaking up with Chuck Parson.
 Margo and Lacey have a strange friendship; Margo feels Lacey has always been judgmental of her throughout their relationship by sometimes saying, what Margo sees as, little insults to their difference in body type.
-After they reunite, Lacey is hurt that she worried so much and traveled all the way from Orlando, just to find that Margo didn't even care that they had found her after looking for so long, thereby straining their friendship.
+After they reunite, Lacey is hurt that she worried so much and traveled all the way from Orlando, just to find that Margo did not even care that they had found her after looking for so long, thereby straining their friendship.
 They later reconciled after a phone conversation.

 Structure

 The novel is written in three parts.
 Each individual part is named for a specific metaphor used considerably in that section.
 The titles of sections are "The Strings", "The Grass", and "The Vessel".
 Each individual chapter within the first two parts is labeled with a number.
 However, the third part of the novel is divided into smaller sections.
 Each section refers to the hour of the characters' road trip.